-We continued our conversation on codependency by addressing the first two steps in answering the question – Now What Do I Do?
-Please take a few minutes and familiarize yourself with Step One – Shift and Step Two –Detach.
-It is extremely important to understand detachment as it is impossible to move forward unless we begin that process of turning our focus inward and separating our worth and identity from someone else and from his/her unhealthy behaviours.
-This is hard work and it takes time.
+It is extremely important to understand detachment, which we discussed in week 3, as it is impossible to move forward unless we begin that process of turning our focus inward and separating our worth and identity from someone else and from his/her unhealthy behaviours.
+This is hard work and it takes time to learn self care for codependency.

-Before we move on to Step Three – Self Care, more of my own story illustrates the importance of detachment.
+Before we move on to self care, more of my own story illustrates the importance of detachment.

 However, about two months into my new life, I was surprised when I received a call from him inviting me to dinner.
 He said he wanted to talk.
 He said he needed me.
 At that moment, I was pulled back in.
 We made arrangements to meet for dinner at a restaurant in a small town between the two cities in which each of us was living.
 During the days before the dinner reservation, I found myself worrying about him and wondering if what I had done made him worse.
 After all that I had been through and accomplished, I still felt responsible for him and his feelings.